UCLA-BD2K/ACCRs/Annotation_Guide.md

 * **Relationship with Clinical Trial**.
 Identifiers of clinical trials referencing this report, specifically their ClinicalTrials.gov identifiers, preceded by NCT.
 Example: *NCT00000555*

 * **Crosslink with Database**.
-(Internal use).
-This field may include identifiers, preferably as database names and stable URLs, linking to this report.
+Identifiers, preferably as database names and stable URLs, linking to this report.
 Example: *2 MedlinePlus Health Information:https://medlineplus.gov/lupus.html; 1 Genetic Alliance:http://www.diseaseinfosearch.org/result/4336*

 ### Acknowledgements
 Values provided in this category provide additional details about the document (i.e., metadata).

+For these values, annotators recorded:
 * **Funding Source**.
-Values in this field describe government entities or organizations providing funding for the publication.
-In some cases, the document may explicitly state that no outside funding was provided.
+Any text indicating government entities or organizations providing funding for the publication, or explicit statements that no outside funding was provided.
 Example: *the work was supported by grants from the Muscular Dystrophy Association*

 * **Award number**.
-Values in this field provide identifiers, if any, corresponding to specific financial support from the entities specified in Funding Source.
-In some cases, award numbers may not be specified; if cases are ambiguous, provide details in both this data type and in Funding Source.
-Example: *HD32062 from the National Institutes of Health*
+Identifiers, if any, corresponding to specific financial support from the entities specified in Funding Source.
+Where appropriate,  Example: *HD32062 from the National Institutes of Health*

 * **Disclosures/Conflict of interest**.
-Values in this field include any text descriptions or statements regarding financial disclosures and those of conflicts of interest.
-In many cases, authors explicitly state they have no conflicts of interest to declare.
+Any text descriptions or statements regarding financial disclosures and those of conflicts of interest, or explicit statements that authors have no conflicts of interest to declare.
 Example: *Dr. Lastname has received research support from MedicalCo and DrugCo*

 * **References**.
-This field should contain a numerical value providing a count of all references cited.
-Do not include reference text in this field.
+A numerical value providing a count of all references cited.
+Reference text is not included.
 Example: *12*.

 ### Scoring
 TBD